 Pay non-refundable application fee and submit your application

-Order high school, GED and previous college transcript(s)
+Order incoming high school, GED and previous college transcript(s)

-All official transcripts must arrive from institution to institution.
-Hand carried
+All incoming official transcripts to GCSC must arrive from institution to institution.

 Please see the Transcript Request form for delivery options.